anastasiapan/Landmarks_vSLAM/README.md

 5. This method is based on Bag-of-Visual-Words and SURF
    Whatever vocabulary can be used (based on SURF)
-   OR create your own (which we did) following the instructions in `pip install primesense`
+   OR create your own (which we did) following the instructions in `codebook_creation/create_codebook.py`

+That's all!

+PS.
+This is a master's project.
+None of us is a computer scientist so our code might not be perfect
+but we do believe there are some cool ideas and the results look awesome 😄😊